What is data integration?

 What happens to Census name and address information?

-How does the ABS use anonymised linkage keys?
+How does the ABS use anonymised codes?

-Providing new insights where information has not previously been available.
+Data integration can deliver new insights where information has not previously been available.

-The ABS is an Accredited Integrating Authority.
+The ABS is an approved Integrating Authority.

-An Accredited Integrating Authority is permitted to carry out data integration projects involving sensitive data.
-This accreditation is based on an independent assessment that assures the public and Government that integration of data is undertaken in a safe and secure manner, with the requisite skills, processes, infrastructure and culture in place to undertake data integration projects safely.
+An Integrating Authority is permitted to carry out data integration projects involving sensitive data.
+This accreditation is based on an assessment that assures the public and Government that integration of data is undertaken in a safe and secure manner, with the requisite skills, processes, infrastructure and culture in place to undertake data integration projects safely.

 The ABS is committed to openness and transparency of all data integration projects.
+The Data Integration Projects page lists projects by year of approval.

 There are two general approaches to joining data together - either across collections, or over time.
 Cross collection linkage relies on finding common elements in different source datasets and then using these common elements to merge the datasets together, while time based linkage creates a time series of data from a number of 'single point in time' observations.